SmartEVSE/smartevse/README.md

 0x0082 | W | Ack State A->B | 0.1 A | Charge Current (0 A = no current available)
 0x0083 | W | Ack State B->C | 0.1 A | Charge Current (0 A = no current available)

-Register 0x82 and 0x83 are written by the Master to tell the Slave that it recognised a state change request.<br>
+Register 0x82 and 0x83 are written by the Master to tell the Node that it recognised a state change request.<br>
 If ok, the value of the register contains the initial chargecurrent (usually 6.0 A)<br>
 Use function code 0x06 (Preset Single Register) to write to these registers.<br>